• Skip to primary navigation

 Instructions

-• Grate the vegetables using the medium sized holes of a box grater.
+• Prep vegetables: Grate the vegetables using the medium sized holes of a box grater.
 Alternatively, chop vegetables into fine pieces with a knife or pulse in a food processor using the s-shaped chopping blade until the vegetables are in tiny pieces.

 • Meanwhile, cook the pasta in a large pot of salted water until pasta is al dente (cooked but firm), and follow the directions on the package.
 Once the pasta is cooked, remove 1 cup of pasta water and set aside.
 Then drain pasta.